Chinese porcelain punchbowl showing the hongs at Canton

 Place of origin

-Punchbowl of hard-paste porcelain with enamel decoration depicting the hongs or trading offices of western merchants along the waterfront at Guangzhou (Canton), Jingdezhen, China, 1786 or 1788.
+Hard-paste porcelain decorated in enamel, punch bowl depicting the hongs or trading premises of western merchants along the waterfront at Guangzhou (Canton), the bowl made at Jingdezhen, painted in Guangzhou, China, c.
+1788.

 Makers and roles